persephone-tools/persephone-web-API/CONTRIBUTING.md

 - Documentation and coverage tests are very beneficial for enhancements to be accepted.

-- Any changes to the API must be reflected in the API specification document.
+- Any changes to the API must be consistent with the API specification document.
 If a change creates a conflict between the API specification and the API behavior in production it is unlikely to be accepted.
-Please make sure any API changes are valid as per the API specification.
+Please make sure any API changes are valid as per the API specification by updating the API specification document if necessary.

 You can also check for common programming errors with the following tools: